kyma-project/serverless/docs/user/tutorials/01-100-customize-function-traces.md

 #### **Python**

       [OpenTelemetry SDK](https://opentelemetry.io/docs/instrumentation/python/manual/#traces) allows you to customize trace spans and events.
-      Additionally, if you are using the `requests` library then all the HTTP communication can be auto-instrumented:

       ```python
       import requests
       import time
-      from opentelemetry.instrumentation.requests import RequestsInstrumentor

       def main(event, context):
          # Create a new span to track some work